OpenEvalProject/evals/manuscripts/elife-51888/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/51888/elife-51888-fig6-v2.jpg)

 **Figure 6.:** (A) Illustration of the experimental design.
 The template was labeled with Cy3 at its 5′-end.
 The blocker was modified by Black Hole Quencher−2 at the 3′-end.
 When the blocker forms a stable duplex with the template, the fluorescent signal of Cy3 is quenched.
 In the presence of invaders and 3′-NH2-2AIpddN, the primer extends, resulting in blocker dissociation and increasing Cy3 signal.
 (B) Time course of the fluorescent signal in five different experiment groups.
 Strand displacement reactions contained 1.5 μM template, 2 μM blocker, 2.5 μM primer, 50 mM Na+-HEPES, pH 8.0, 50 mM MgCl2, 20 μM each hexamer invader and 10 mM 3′-NH2-2AIpddA/G/T. Positive control reactions contained the same components, with the addition of 2 μM of complementary strand RNA to the template, so that the blocker was unbound.
 The negative control reactions contained the same components but omitted monomers and/or invaders, as indicated.
-The experiments were performed at room temperature in triplicate.Figure 6—source data 1.Figure 6.
+The experiments were performed at room temperature in triplicate.

 ## Discussion